virgili0/Virgilio/README.md

 - Python

+According to Sun Tzu:
 > If you don't know Python, learn it yesterday!

+Python is one of the most used and loved programming languages, and it's necessary to know it to get things done in Machine Learning,

 - The math you need
 - The machine learning Landscape